au-research/raid-metadata/rtd/docs/source/core/descriptions.rst

 4.2 descriptions.type
 ---------------------

-**Definition**: Metadata schema block containing description type informaton.
+**Definition**: Metadata schema block declaring the type of description.

 **Requirement**: Mandatory for each description supplied